Skip to main content

 *The spring admission process 15 months before the student hopes to begin administrative residency is the LAST HCAD ADMISSION process for the student to be accepted to the following year’s cohort.

-**Conditional Admission may be considered for those below the minimum GPA on a space-available basis.
+**On occasion, Conditional Admission or a Deferred Decision may be considered for those below the minimum GPA, dependent on circumstances and available space.

 Rolling Admissions

-Between March and September, if space allows, we can consider, on an individual basis, any student, transfer student or second degree student who demonstrates they are a good candidate and can complete all required coursework in the upcoming year, prior to going out on administrative residency the following June.
+Between March and September, if space allows, we can consider, on an individual basis, any student, transfer student or second degree student who demonstrates they are a good candidate and can complete all required coursework in the upcoming year, prior to starting administrative residency the following June.

 HCAD Application and Submission Information (.pdf)